kalidor/tag_photo/README.md

 # tag_photo
-Simplify tagging pictures by displaying thumbnail of each and binding key to a tagname passed as argument
+Simplify tagging pictures by displaying thumbnail of each and binding key to a tagname passed as argument, on MACOSX only at this time.

 # Why
 I need a tool to tag file quickly in order to sort a lot of pictures.
 DIsplaying a thumbnail make it more faster instead displaying the hole big pic.